 Like many pulpsters, Bogart tried to build a writing career outside of the pulp magazines.
 He wrote a number of mystery novels, most featuring a private eye named Johnny Saxon futura medium herunterladen.
 It is for Johnny Saxon that fans of hard-boiled writing remember Bogart, but even in that arena, he is a minor figure.
 Here is at least a partial listing of his novels:

 Hell On Friday (the description I found for this one makes it sound interesting to pulp fans: “Johnny Saxon, the protagonist of this scarce hard-boiled novel, is a former pulp writer turned detective, and much of the murder mystery revolves in and around the world of pulp magazine publishing”)

 Johnny Saxon (for which I found this description: “private investigator and former mystery writer Johnny Saxon is hired to help a woman regain her memory, only to discover that the woman herself is probably the next target of a killer”)

 Murder Is Forgetful, Murder Man, The Queen City Murder Case, and Singapore (a movie tie-in of the film starring Ava Gardner and Fred MacMurray)

-I also located on ABE a novel by William Bogart titled Sands Street, but I’m not sure that it is by the same William Bogart.
+I also located on ABE a novel by William Bogart titled Sands Street, but I’m not sure that it is by the same William Bogart downloading from package sources has failed.
 However, it was published by the same New York company that released Hell on Friday— Jonathan Swift — so there’s reason to suppose that the book was indeed written by the same man.
 Hell on Friday was published in hardback in 1941.
 Sands Street was published in hardback in 1942.
 A seller on ABE described Sands Street in this rather terse fashion: “The meeting place of the men who follow the sea and the women who follow the men.”